A solution to pandemic hair: A barber in your backyard

-Then she saw a posting on a neighborhood listserv about a masked man doing hair on porches and in gardens.
+Then she saw a post on a neighborhood email list about a masked man doing hair on porches and in gardens.
 It turned out she already knew him.
 Salma had been going to Henry Nguyen at nearby B Salon since moving to the neighborhood in 2014.
 The salon had shut down when the pandemic began, but Nguyen had not.

 “My clients needed their hair done,” he recalled recently.
 “They said, ‘Why don’t you come to my house and do the hair?’ ” He talked with his wife, and they decided it seemed safe as long as it all took place outdoors, with masks.

 He started with one client, who told another, and word got around.
-Since then, he has attended to around 300 people, mostly in gardens and on patios.
+Since then, he has attended to about 300 people, mostly in gardens and on patios.
 In addition to cuts for women, men and kids, he does color, highlights, straightening and blowouts.
 At the end of the visit, he uses a handheld vacuum cleaner to suck up the fallen locks, leaving the scene as pristine as he found it, like a Cat in the Hat with shears.

 “No one knows how long this is going to go on, and the idea of being in a closed salon for an hour or over an hour. . . is something I don’t relish,” said Mark Finkelpearl, 53, a documentary film producer who sat on a stool in his backyard in Chevy Chase recently as Nguyen snipped away.
 “I’m a cancer survivor, so I just try and be a little extra careful.”